utkarshrai/TweetAnalysis/graphlab/Setting_Up_graphlab_on_Linux.md

 <a href="http://imgur.com/oXGlZbf"><img src="http://i.imgur.com/oXGlZbf.png" title="source: imgur.com" /></a>

 The first step is installing Anaconda 2(the link is given on the page)/3.
 I already had anaconda3 I still needed to fetch some files to configure it.
+Follow the link on the website to get the sh version of the package.
  Let's execute from STEP 3.

 Errors that might pop up: